Syncaidius/MoltenEngine/README.md

   * An example game or two to demonstrate how things work

 # Licensing
 MIT - Basically, do what you want with it.
-Fork it, chop it up, consume it for dinner (*just kidding*).
+Fork it, chop it up and consume it for dinner.
 You get the idea!